Bitget Wallet Card

 Our Rating

-The Bitget Wallet Card is a non-custodial, crypto-linked prepaid Mastercard debit card designed for users who want to spend USDC directly from their Bitget Wallet at millions of merchants worldwide.
-It enables seamless, real-time conversion of USDC (on the Base network) to fiat at the point of sale, removing the need for manual crypto-to-fiat transfers or bank intermediaries.
-The card is available as a virtual Mastercard for digital and contactless payments, with physical cards planned for future release.
-It targets crypto users in supported regions seeking a convenient, fee-efficient way to use digital assets for everyday purchases.
+The Bitget Wallet Card is a non-custodial crypto prepaid card (Mastercard or Visa) that enables direct spending of digital assets from your Bitget Wallet at millions of merchants worldwide.
+It offers real-time USDC and USDT conversion to fiat at point of sale, eliminating manual transfers or bank intermediaries.
+Currently available as a virtual card for digital payments, with physical cards planned for future release.

-• Type: Virtual Mastercard prepaid debit card (non-custodial)
+• Type: Virtual Mastercard or Visa prepaid debit card (non-custodial)

-• Key Feature: Real-time USDC-to-fiat conversion with zero fees for USD transactions
+• Key Feature: Real-time USDC and USDT conversion with monthly "0-Fee quota"

-• Availability: UK, EEA (30 countries), select Latin America, Australia, New Zealand (not available in US/Canada)
+• Availability: EEA, UK, Latin America, Asia-Pacific, and China (not available in US/Canada)

-• Standout Benefit: Users retain control of funds until spending; integrates with Apple Pay, Google Pay, and PayPal
+• Standout Benefit: Users retain control of funds until spending; integrates with Apple Pay, Google Pay, and major mobile wallets

 Reviewed by James Burr